HardinKylle/FinalProject/README.md

 # Color Game

-Color Game is a Java Swing-based application that allows users to play a simple game involving dice rolls and color bets.
+Color Game is a Java Swing-based application that allows users to play a simple game involving dice rolls but with colors and color bets.

 ## Table of Contents